+The PCF may re-negotiate a new BDT policy with AF that that accepted BDT policy re-negotiation.
+The re-negotiation may be triggered due to change of network performance before BDT is ongoing or due to energy optimization reason during BDT:

-The PCF may subscribe to analytics on "Network Performance" from NWDAF for the area of interest and time window of a BDT policy following the procedure and services described in TS 23.288 [24] indicating a Reporting Threshold in the Analytics Reporting information.
+- The PCF may subscribe to analytics on "Network Performance" from NWDAF for the area of interest and time window of a BDT policy following the procedure and services described in TS 23.288 [24] indicating a Reporting Threshold in the Analytics Reporting information.
 The value for the Reporting Threshold is set by the PCF based on operator configuration.
 When the NWDAF determines that the network performance goes below the threshold, the NWDAF notifies the PCF with the network performance analytics in the area of interest and time window.
-When the PCF gets the notification from the NWDAF, the PCF may try to re-negotiate the affected BDT policies with AFs that accepted BDT policy re-negotiation.
+When the PCF gets the notification from the NWDAF, the PCF may try to re-negotiate the affected BDT policies with AFs.

+- The PCF may subscribe to the energy consumption related information of a network slice or network level from EIF in the time window when the BDT policy which has the Energy indicator and is activated.
+The PCF may trigger re-negotiation the affected BDT policies with AFs if the current energy consumption related information is above or below a threshold based on operator configuration.